TSurkis/Recipe-Search/README.md

 # Recipe-Search
-A practical example for a dependency injection \ service locator project.
+A practical example for a dependency injection \ service locator project by using the Koin library.